 Ian Wright is a Senior Partner in the Planning Government Infrastructure and Environment group in Colin Biggers & Paisley's Brisbane office.

 Ian Wright is a multidisciplinary lawyer holding, in addition to a Bachelor of Laws (Honours), a Bachelor of Arts (Geography and Economics) and a Masters of Urban and Regional Planning.

 Ian is an expert planning, government, infrastructure and environment solicitor with extensive experience in the provision of planning, government, infrastructure and environmental law advice, the drafting of land use and infrastructure planning instruments, the drafting of State and local government statutory instruments and the conduct of planning, environmental and public law litigation.

 Ian has been recognised for his expertise in the areas of planning and environment law in the listings below:

 Doyle's Guide 2014 - 2019 – Pre-eminent Planning and Development lawyer in Queensland

 Doyle's Guide 2016 - 2019 – Leading Environment and Heritage lawyer in Queensland

-Best Lawyers 2016 - 2020 – Leading practitioner in the field of planning and environmental law in Australia
+Best Lawyers 2016 - 2020 – Leading practitioner Planning and Environmental law in Australia

 Chambers and Partners Asia-Pacific 2013 - 2020 – Recognised practitioner Environment and Planning law in Australia